-- 119) The tribunal must provide its final decision and any orders resolving the dispute by the date shown on the Tribunal Decision Plan unless the tribunal changes the date. - 120) The CRT Chair may extend the time allowed for providing a final decision and orders resolving the dispute. - 121) If the tribunal changes the date for providing its final decision and orders, it will notify the parties of that change.
+- 118) The tribunal must provide its final decision and any orders resolving the dispute by the date communicated to the parties after the Tribunal Decision Plan is finalized. - 119) The CRT Chair may extend the time allowed for providing a final decision and orders resolving the dispute. - 120) If the tribunal changes the date for providing its final decision and orders, it will notify the parties of that change.